 All cars must be fitted with an FIA recognised safety tracking system which has been previously tested satisfactorily in the cars of the registered manufacturers.
 The installation will be checked at scrutineering.
 Instructions regarding collection, return and fitment will be issued by each organiser.
-Any interference with the system(s) during the rally will result in the competitor being reported to the stewards.
+The stage mode must be activated during the special stages.
+Any failure to comply will be reported to the Stewards.
+The mode must be de-activated on the road sections.
+Any interference with the system(s) during the rally will result in the competitor being reported to the Stewards.